Great Dane grooming isn’t difficult but it is important

 There will most likely be times when you inadvertently nick the quick and the nail starts bleeding.
 It’s a good idea to have some blood clotting agent handy (available at any pet store).
 Don’t forget to calm your Dane down (who won’t be too impressed at this point) with lots of praise and perhaps a treat.

 Great Dane nail clipping doesn’t have to be high drama.
 But if you aren’t comfortable doing it, take your Dane to a groomer – it has to be done.
 Or, consider using a nail grinder

 instead of a clipper.
 This means more frequent nail maintenance, but you don’t have to clip anything and you can keep the nails constantly at the length they should be.
 Any pet accessory store should carry these.

 Great Dane Ear Maintenance

 or natural, Great Dane ears are big.
 The ear canals are very susceptible to debris contamination and need to be cleaned regularly.
 This is especially necessary if your Dane gets the chance to play in a rural environment.
 We live in the country and despite regular ear inspection and cleaning, every spring usually means at least one yeast infection requiring treatment.

 It’s a good idea to check your Dane’s ears at least weekly.
 The skin around the canal should be pale pink and there should be no odor.
-If they are red, or inflamed, or if there is a decidedly unpleasant smell to them, there is a good chance a yeast or bacterial infection is
+If they are red, or inflamed, or if there is a decidedly unpleasant smell to them, there is a good chance a yeast or bacterial infection is present.

 should prevent infections from occurring, or at least reduce the chances of getting one.
 We clean ears once a week and if there is even a hint of irritation (redness, scratching etc) we start applying eardrops daily.